chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 metadata_key2: CHASS_vision
 ---

-# Part 0 aF-Vision
+# Part 0 aFootball

-# 0. aNT's Intelligent Cognitive Synergistic Football for AcEmFC
+# 0. aNT's alter Football Vision
 > **Charles R Paez Monzon** 2019 aNatureTechnologies

 > "I will not write it for you, I am writing it for me.
 No idea if for an us, in any near future"

 Football has been my toy world.
 Many of you use to say 'football is life-like.'
 Football will be my study case for machine learning ML and for institutional drive at Academia Emeritense FC.
+In this first post, I will try to clarify:
+- AcEmFC's **culture traits** where aFICS dimensions are reinforced in order to create an identity for playing and behavior, and
+- The sources of **complexity** in the football game.

 ## 0.1.
 A Culture of Innovation and Disruption
 This blog is an effort to build a *culture of innovations and disruptions* [vmware-2018] based on a reflection about the